MikeKovarik/Sombra/readme.md

 ## API

-Not stabilized yet.
+Not stabilized yet but the examples from above work just fine.

 Work in progress.
+More sugar incoming.

 ## Plans for the future